FilaGM/peml-language/README.md

 ```html
 <label, name="sometext">Hello World!</label>
 ```
-The `,` is very important because of the way the compiler compiles the argument you can find more about the compiling process in the [compiling](#compiling) section
+The `,` is very important because of the way the compiler compiles the argument you can find more about the compiling process in the [compiling](#compiling) section.

 It doesn\`t matter if there is the space after the `,` because the compiler deletes it in the process of compiling

 ### Name attribute

 This attribute has to be in every element or you are going to run in problems.
-You can read more about naming in [naming](#naming problems)
+You can read more about naming in [naming](#naming problems).

 You have to add `name` attribute for every element like ```name="example"``` because if the names mach for two or more elements you are not going to be able identifi them in scripts.